eimfach/itunes-backup-recovery-tool/README.md

-# iTunes Backup Media Recovery Script
+# iTunes Backup Recovery Tool
+This tool recovers all media like pictures, videos and recorded audio from an (yet) unencrypted iTunes backup.

 Requirements: Node.js Runtime ^4.0